shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 We, as a species have always been travelers first and hunters and gatherers later.
-It was this nomadic nature that allowed Homo Sapiens to evolve and survive over not so fortunate Neanderthals[^1].
+It was this nomadic nature that allowed Homo Sapiens to evolve and survive over not so fortunate Neanderthals.

 As a child we all naturally want to explore the world around us.
 Look at everything in its rawness, taste it, smell it and play with literally